FAIR-BioRS/Hub/README.md

 ## Version tracking

-As different versions of the resources are disseminated and archived (through Zenodo, bioRxiv, etc.), this document tracks which versions of each resource are linked together.
+As different versions of the resources are disseminated and archived (through Zenodo, bioRxiv, etc.), we track below how different versions of each resource are linked together.

 ### 2022-05-27
 <table>